Key takeaways

 Combining with other Chengdu attractions

-Kuanzhai Alley pairs naturally with:
+Kuanzhai Alley pairs naturally with several nearby stops:

-• Jinli Ancient Street + Wuhou Temple (20 min by metro) — for a fuller old-Chengdu day.
-See our Jinli + Wuhou guide.
+• Jinli Ancient Street + Wuhou Temple (20 min by metro) — for a fuller old-Chengdu day; see our Jinli + Wuhou guide.

 How do I pronounce Kuanzhai Alley?